Spending a couple of nights in Hiroshima can be a good idea so you can start to get to know this vibrant urban city.

 The one small downside of traveling with a JR pass is that it won’t give you access to the fastest trains.

-In the case of Kyoto to Hiroshima, it means that you can’t take the direct and fastest Nozomi shinkansen.
+In the case of Tokyo to Hiroshima, it means that you can’t take the direct and fastest Nozomi shinkansen.

 This means that you don’t have a direct train option.

-There are frequent enough Hikari and Sakura train timings that you can find this option several times throughout the day.
+There are frequent enough Hikari and Sakura train timings that you can find this option more than a few times throughout the day.

-How much does it cost to get to Hiroshima from Kyoto WITHOUT a Japan rail pass?
+How much does it cost to get to Hiroshima from Tokyo WITHOUT a Japan rail pass?